 5. Computer Skills

 The last piece of The Pentagon of Business Development and the final skillset business developers should learn is computer skills.
-Most of us know many of the skills I am going to talk about here by now because they are mostly software, tools, and services we have had used at one point in our career path.
-These days, there are software, tools, or services for almost any tasks you want to do, so there is a lot to learn here, and if you find something for which there isn’t a service on the internet, and it is a really demanding thing, there you go!
+Most of us know many of the skills I am going to talk about here by now because they are mostly software, tools, and services we have used at one point in our career path.
+These days, there are software, tools, or services for almost any tasks you want to do, so there is a lot to learn here, and if you find something for which there isn’t a service on the internet, it is a really demanding thing, there you go!
 You’ve just found a great opportunity to start an online business.
 Computer skills are an inseparable part of skills business developers should be familiar with.
 The most -sub-skills here the better.
-They are always come in handy during all sorts of projects and all kinds of businesses.
+They always come in handy during all sorts of projects and all kinds of businesses.

 As I mentioned, there is a lot to learn, but the good news is learning many of today’s tools & services isn’t that hard.
 They all have simple & user-friendly designs and learning them won’t take too much.
 There is an infinite number of guides both written & video on the internet.
 You just need to search the name of the service followed by “How to” to find all sorts of guides and instructions.
 This is good news because you don’t need to learn all of them.
 You just need to learn them one by one when they are required.
 Of course, the more you learn is better.
 Once you learn a new computer skill, it’s going to stay in your mind for a long time, even if you used them once.
-So it’s a good thing that after a while working on different projects, you will leave with a lot of new computer skills as well as other skills we’d talked about.
+So it’s a good thing that after a while of working on different projects, you will leave with a lot of new computer skills as well as other skills we talked about.